Teachers & Staff

 Ericka Scott (Teacher, Basic Beginner) Hi!
 My name is Ericka.
 I am from California, but I have lived in Boston since 2012.
 I have a bachelor’s degree in social work.
 I realized early on that being a social worker was not a good fit, but I knew that I loved working and talking with people.
 I realized that I loved learning about different cultures and meeting people from different countries, and I wanted to incorporate these things into work.
 I decided then that I wanted to teach English and work with people from around the globe.
 I love being active: biking, swimming, and traveling.
 I enjoy reading and sewing as well.

-David Carter (Substitute Teacher and BEST Plus Administrator) David has been teaching English to young adults, adults, international business executives and students from around the world since 2004.
+David Carter (Teacher, English for Immigrant Entrepreneurs) David has been teaching English to young adults, adults, international business executives and students from around the world since 2004.
 He has also taught in Montréal, Québec and in France.
 David has been a substitute teacher at the GPA for several years and is now a classroom and teacher coach, collaborating with the teachers to solve classroom problems and to help make the classes highly effective for both the learners and the teachers.

 Deborah Picard (Substitute Teacher and BEST Plus AdministratorDeborah is now in her second year of teaching ESOL at GPA.
 She has taught conversational English in the Boston area since 2008 and is currently teaching the Basic Beginner class at Gardner.